Codecademy/docs/content/git/concepts/clone/clone.md

   - 'learn-the-command-line'
 ---

-In Git, cloning means copying an existing remote repository to your current directory.
+In Git, cloning means copying an existing remote repository to the current directory.

 Some of the basic Git commands have been performed only on a local branch, that is, a branch that exists on a local machine.
 Here's a command that will interact with a remote branch &mdash; a branch on a server that can be accessed through the internet.